ALTER INDEX

 Other types of scaling up or scaling down are needed.

-If a node goes down while an ALTER INDEX operation is in progress, then the index would rollback to its original node (not affecting queries) and a notification would appear.
+If a node goes down while an ALTER INDEX operation is happening, then the index would rollback to its original node (not affecting queries) and a notification would appear.

 Prerequisites